masa-tk37/jets_gem_layer/README.md

 ```

 2. The layer ARN created by this gem must be inserted so it is referenced on app deployment.
 The easiest way to do this
-is to add it to your environment configuration.
+is to add the included helper to your environment configuration.

 ```ruby
 # config/production.rb